 Primers are a category of educational articles intended to serve as a reference point for editors and publication staff.
 These articles are intended to explain a new concept or standard in a clear and enjoyable manner.
 Readers are encouraged to submit suggestions for topics that would be appropriate for Primers.

-Perspectives are designed to explore and represent the many different jobs and responsibilities encompassed by the term “editor”.
+Perspectives are designed to explore and represent the many different jobs, roles, and responsibilities encompassed by the term “editor”.
 Perspective articles can include first-person narratives, profiles, or interviews.

 Departments & News are recurring columns such a Book Reviews and Council News.
 These columns are typically solicited, although suggestions and proposals are considered.